runicscribe/worldbuilding-docs/dae-machina/culture/races/index.md

 ## [Sprites](./sprites)

-Short lived, clever, but not highly intelligent (ie. Good 'street smarts' poor 'book learning'.
+Short lived, clever, but not highly intelligent (ie. Good 'street smarts' and 'quick wits' poor 'book learning'.
 Natural habitat is bogs, swamps or marshes.
 Many sprites make their home in human cities as messengers, spies, etc.